This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

 Read our article on views on breastfeeding around the world for more information on this topic.

 The NHS offers IVF treatment for women who meet specific criteria, established by the National Institute for Health and Care Excellence (NICE).
 If tests show that IVF is the only treatment likely to help a woman get pregnant, then she’ll receive a referral straight away.

 The criteria specify that women under the age of 40 should receive three cycles of IVF treatment on the NHS if they:

 - Have been trying to get pregnant through regular unprotected sex for two years

 - Have not been able to get pregnant after 12 cycles of artificial insemination

-It is worth noting that if a woman turns 40 during treatment, the current cycle will be completed, but further cycles will not be offered.
+If a woman turns 40 during treatment, the current cycle will be completed, but further cycles will not be offered.

 The NICE guidelines also state that women aged between 40 and 42 should be offered one cycle of IVF on the NHS if all of the following criteria are met: